Baraz20/writeups/thm/adventofcyber2/day5/README.md

 ```sql
 SELECT gift,kid FROM table WHERE kid LIKE '@' UNION SELECT sql,1 FROM sqlite_master WHERE type='table' --'
 ```
-- Note: the `@` is not necessary but for a cleaner input I put a charecter that is not in the gifts database.
+- Note: the `@` is not necessary but for a cleaner output I put a charecter that is not in the gifts database.

 And got this: